Start building today!

 Professional Psychology Placement 1

-Students take their first steps into professional psychological practice by working with a simulated client in a structured placement environment, conducting an intake under supervision.
+In this unit, you will take your first steps into professional psychological practice by working with a simulated client in a structured placement environment.
+Under supervision, you will conduct an intake interview, develop a case formulation, collaboratively set treatment goals,…

 Common Questions